 Windows Server support for node pool includes some limitations that are part of the upstream Windows Server in Kubernetes project.
 For more information on these limitations, see Windows Server containers in AKS limitations.

 AKS provides SLA guarantees in the Standard pricing tier with the Uptime SLA feature.

 The Free pricing tier doesn't have an associated Service Level Agreement, but has a Service Level Objective of 99.5%.
-Transient connectivity issues are observed if there was an upgrade, unhealthy underlay nodes, platform maintenance, or an application overwhelms the API Server with requests, etc. For mission-critical and production workloads, or if your workload doesn't tolerate API Server restarts, we recommend using the Standard tier, which includes Uptime SLA.
+Transient connectivity issues are observed if there's an upgrade, unhealthy underlay nodes, platform maintenance, an application overwhelms the API Server with requests, etc. For mission-critical and production workloads, or if your workload doesn't tolerate API Server restarts, we recommend using the Standard tier, which includes Uptime SLA.

 Can I apply Azure reservation discounts to my AKS agent nodes?

 AKS agent nodes are billed as standard Azure virtual machines.
 If you purchased Azure reservations for the VM size that you're using in AKS, those discounts are automatically applied.